SUCCESS-MURI/success_apc_blur_detection/README.md

 ### Note with Tensorflow update
 read the tensorflow_issues_and_solutions document for code solutions for errors that might arise with updating tensorflow

-## Kim et al. Train and Testing Details
+## Kim et al. Train and Testing Details from [Original Repo](https://github.com/HyeongseokSon1/deep_blur_detection_and_classification.git)
-- Go to XXXX to run the original Kim et al. Training and Testing code using CHUK and syntheic

-## Our Train Details
+## Train Details
-- We updated the [CUHK blur detection dataset](http://www.cse.cuhk.edu.hk/~leojia/projects/dblurdetect/dataset.html) by adding brightness and darkness blur to the dataset
+- We used [CUHK blur detection dataset](http://www.cse.cuhk.edu.hk/~leojia/projects/dblurdetect/dataset.html) for training our network and generating our synthetic dataset
-- We updated the Training and testing lists in the config.py.
+- Train and test set lists are uploaded in 'dataset' folder in [repo](https://github.com/HyeongseokSon1/deep_blur_detection_and_classification.git)
-- Run the following line in the environment:
+- Need to modify some options and paths in 'main.py' and 'config.py' for training

 ```bash
 python main.py --is_train true
 ```